You may have heard about the many benefits of homeschooling, but maybe you’re wondering how to start homeschooling.

 Ensure you make accommodations for other activities in your schedule so you don’t feel overwhelmed.

 For instance, if you’re a working parent, you may want to consider homeschooling when you aren’t too tired.
 You can also seek help if you’re feeling too overwhelmed.

 Similarly, if you have a special needs child, their schedule may be different.

-Having a schedule keeps you organized and ensures there are no surprises during your homeschooling time.
+Having a schedule keeps you organized and ensures no surprises during your homeschooling time.

 Make Your Support Network Part of Your Homeschooling Program